You are here

-A Seattle native, Erin received her B.A. in Environmental Biology from the University of Colorado at Boulder, then worked on a variety of field biology projects around the US and abroad.
-She first came to the USA-NPN as a Peace Corps Fellow in 2010, during her graduate program in the University of Arizona's School of Natural Resources and the Environment.
+Erin received her B.A. in Environmental Biology from the University of Colorado at Boulder, then worked on a variety of field biology projects around the US and abroad.
+She first came to the USA-NPN as a Peace Corps Fellow in 2010, during her graduate program at the University of Arizona's School of Natural Resources and the Environment.
 In 2013 she was awarded a Master of Science for her research on wildlife species diversity at endangered red squirrel middens.

 Alyssa Rosemartin supports partnerships with resource management agencies and researchers to advance the USA National Phenology Network's mission to improve scientific understand and decision-making.
 She also contributes to in-house data product development, including quality control.

 Alyssa has fourteen years of experience working in the field of natural resources, in IT, research, education and project management.
 Alyssa received a B.A. in Spanish and environmental science in 2000 from Smith College and an M.S. in wildlife conservation and management from the University of Arizona's School of Natural Resources and the Environment in 2008.
 Her thesis explores the relationship between food availability and reproductive investment in terns, as well as breeding bird use of wetlands in the northern Gulf of California.

-Sara Schaffer works for the USA-NPN as a Website designer and developer, working on website modifications using drupal.
+Sara Schaffer works for the USA-NPN as a Participant Services Specialist.
 She has experience with graphic design, photography and publishing.
 She creates, formats and edits several of the documents produced by the NPN.
 She is also the primary contact for many situations within the USA-NPN, chances are if you've used our contact form, you've gotten a response from Sara.
 Sara also provides support by completing various tasks related to daily operations and procedures.
-Her work varies depending on the tasks and events occurring in the NCO.